 In 2015, Ford introduced the GT37 turbocharger to the pickup platform.
 It was originally suspected that they would use a resemble the Power Max, however, this was not the case.
 With different internal specs and housings, the only inherited trait is that they both feature a journal bearing design.

 Considering the cost of the GT32 alone retailed for over $2100 it was only logical to source out the necessary components in order to retrofit the new design onto the older, problematic trucks.
 For only a few hundred more the consumer can now have a complete kit with a more reliable turbocharger without sacrificing power.
-The retrofit kit includes a GT37 turbocharger, pedestal, downpipe, up-pipes, lower intake, exhaust manifold, and all necessary gaskets and hardware.
-Additionally, we have included detailed instructions for installation.
-In fact, the most difficult task is removing the old turbocharger.
+SPE VGT Strike Turbois available in both a cast wheel & billet wheeloption.
+This GT37 based VGT turbocharger has all of the necessary upgrades to address failure points at a budget price.
+Additionally, we offer an 11-14 retrofit installation kit which includes the pedestal, downpipe, up-pipes, lower intake, exhaust manifold, and all necessary gaskets and hardware.

 We HIGHLY recommend this setup for the person that wants to maintain optimal towing conditions.
-This retrofit kit can be also be used with ALL of the emissions components intact as well as in a removed application.
 This can also be used on both the cab & chassis and the more common wide frame pickup trucks.